 ADOLESCENT BEHAVIORAL HEALTH INITIATIVE

-The Adolescent Behavioral Health Initiative began in April 2016 and aims to improve access to and accountability for effective behavioral health services for adolescents in Allegheny County who are experiencing a mental health or substance use crisis.
-The initiative is guided by a 40-member advisory community, and funded by the Jewish Healthcare Foundation, the Staunton Farm Foundation, and The Pittsburgh Foundation.
+The Adolescent Behavioral Health Initiative began in April 2016 and aims to improve access to and accountability for effective behavioral health services for adolescents in Allegheny County and across Pennsylvania.

-Additionally, JHF has developed a Youth Advocacy Network to bring together youth and youth organizations to share resources, collaborative on the policy agenda, and effectively advocate for change.
+Beginning in 2018, JHF developed the PA Youth Advocacy Network to bring together youth and youth organizations to share resources, collaborate on a youth-driven advocacy agenda, and effectively advocate for change.
 Read more about the PA Youth Advocacy Network here.